Français

 How can a front-line worker help?

-• letting her know when and where to get legal advice
+• giving her information on where to get legal advice about her options to stay in Canada

 • explaining some of the differences between an H&C application and a refugee claim

-The TRP allows a woman to live in Canada for at least 6 months while she decides what to do next.
+The TRP issued under this policy allows a woman to live in Canada for at least 12 months while she decides what to do next.

-A woman can apply for a work permit at the same time as she applies for the TRP and she will not have to pay a fee for either permit.
+She can apply for a work permit at the same time as she applies for the TRP.
+She will not have to pay a fee for either permit.

 What is an H&C application?

-1. allowed to apply for permanent residence in Canada for humanitarian and compassionate reasons (“approval-in-principle”), and
+1. The applicant first has to be approved to apply for permanent residence in Canada for humanitarian and compassionate reasons (“approval-in-principle”).

-2. approved for permanent resident status in Canada.
+2. The applicant then has to be approved for permanent resident status in Canada.

-An applicant who is approved at the first stage could still be refused at the second stage if they do not meet the requirements for permanent resident status.
+An applicant who is approved at the first stage can still be refused at the second stage, if they do not meet those conditions.

 What are humanitarian and compassionate reasons?

-And if there is a child who would be directly affected if the applicant had to return to their home country, this is an important factor.
+Another factor is if there is a child who would be directly affected if the applicant had to return to their home country.
 IRCC must consider what is in the child’s best interests.

 How does IRCC decide H&C applications?

 The decision on an H&C application is “discretionary”.
 This means that immigration officers have a lot of freedom in deciding these applications.
-But they must base their decisions on the evidence and they must consider all of the evidence as a whole when deciding whether the application is strong enough.
+But their decision must follow the law.

-Because there is usually no interview, it is important to:
+Because there is usually no hearing or interview, it is important to:

-• explain all of the reasons to stay in Canada.
+• explain all of the reasons to stay in Canada, and

 If there are mistakes in the application or the supporting evidence is not strong, the application may be denied.

-For more information about how H&C applications are decided and what kind of evidence can help, see Making a humanitarian and compassionate (H&C) application in this series.
+For more information about how H&C applications are decided and what kind of evidence can help, see Making a humanitarian and compassionate (H&C) application.

 What is a refugee claim?

-The Immigration and Refugee Board (IRB) decides refugee claims made in Canada.
-A claimant must prove to the IRB that they are either a Convention refugee or a person in need of protection.
-If a claim is successful, the claimant is found to be a protected person and can apply for permanent residence.
+An applicant making a refugee claim must prove that they are either a Convention refugee or a person in need of protection.
+If a claim is successful, the claimant is found to be a protected person and can apply for permanent residence under the Protected Persons and Convention Refugees class.

 Convention refugee

-A Convention refugee must show a well-founded fear of being persecuted based on at least one of these things:
+A Convention refugee must show a well-founded fear of being persecuted in their home country based on at least one of these things:

 • race